-The people who work this job are called ship breakers.
-Many of these workers operate in Bangladesh, China, India, and Pakistan, but ship breaking also occurs in the U.S., specifically at the Brownsville, Texas, international shipbreaking site.
-In an industry that his already one of the most dangerous, ship breaking is often considered the most dangerous of all maritime work.
+Shipbreaking is often considered the most dangerous of all maritime work.
+Accidents and injuries are common.
+Many of these workers operate in Bangladesh, China, India, and Pakistan, but shipbreaking also occurs in the U.S., specifically at the Brownsville, Texas, international shipbreaking site.

 Get Matched with a Leading Maritime Attorney in Your Area

 - Find the leading maritime lawyers in your area

 - Discover how to get compensation as fast as possible

 - Learn your legal rights as an injured maritime worker

 Somewhere between 200 and 600 large ships reach the end of their life spans and are broken down in this way each year.
 The main reason to retire a ship to the ship-breaking yard is that it costs too much money.